mongodb/mongo-python-driver/doc/tools.rst

 of or have created a tool for working with MongoDB from Python please list it here.

+.. note:: We try to keep this list current.
+As such, projects that have not been updated recently or appear to be unmaintained will occasionally be removed from the list or moved to the back (to keep the list from becoming too intimidating).
+If a project gets removed that is still being developed or is in active use please let us know or add it back.

 ORM-like Layers
 ---------------
 Some people have found that they prefer to work with a layer that